 A Subscription to Audible

 There are alternatives.
 Some, in contrast to Audible, are free.
-(For example, LibriVox offers books that are in the public domain, all read by volunteers.)
-But Audible is very, very good and worth the monthly subscription if you love books.
+For example, LibriVox offers books that are in the public domain, all read by volunteers.
+But Audible is very good and worth the monthly subscription if you love books.

 Earphones

-If you’re listening while commuting or going for a walk, earphones are an important part of the audiobook experience.
-If money is no object, the AirPods Pro—whether the latest model or the previous one—are often recommended.
+For in-ear headphones, the AirPods and Air Pods Pro—we’re now at the 3rd and 2nd generations respectively—remain highly recommended.
 Personally, I find the quality of the Anker Soundcore Life P2i Wireless Earbuds excellent.
 I use them while running and see no reason to upgrade to a more expensive pair.

 Do you have any other suggestions?
 Please write to us (editor@fivebooks.com), as we’re always on the lookout for good reading-related gadgets and stationery.